The War Within Season 3 Mythic+ DPS tier list predictions

 - Tier B. Decent specs with some drawbacks that stop them from reaching A. If you’re a dedicated main, however, you can still make these classes shine.
 It just requires more effort.

-- Tier C. For classes that struggle in the new season.
+- Tier C. For classes that struggle in the new Season.
 We don’t recommend playing these specs at the moment.

 Note